Chevron: Workers at major Australia gas facilities to strike

 This follows weeks of negotiations with unions over pay and working conditions.

-Chevron told the BBC it will "continue to take steps to maintain safe and reliable operations in the event of disruption at our facilities".
+Chevron told the BBC it would "continue to take steps to maintain safe and reliable operations in the event of disruption at our facilities".

 The Wheatstone and Gorgon sites produce more than 5% of the world's LNG.